securefederatedai/openfl-contrib/research/Sketching-based workflow/README.md

 - **Notebook Examples:** Jupyter notebooks illustrating sketch-based federated learning on MNIST with an MLP.
 - **Configuration Guides:** Instructions for integrating SketchFL into an OpenFL workflow. -->

-> **Note:** Current examples focus on an MLP architecture on the MNIST dataset, demonstrating feasibility of sketch-based compression in federated learning.
+> **Note:** Current example focus on an MLP architecture on the MNIST dataset, demonstrating feasibility of sketch-based compression in federated learning.

 ## Running the Experiment